BorisTheBrave/sylves/docs/articles/concepts/intro.md

 * Index - Converts between `Cell` and `int`, if you want to use an array for storage
 * [Bounds](bounds.md) - Methods of dealing with bounding boxes on the grid.
 * Query - Methods for finding cells in 3d space, such as point queries, raycasts, etc.
+* [Pathfinding](pathfinding.md) - Methods for finding a path between cells.

 ## Abstract and specific types

-IGrid itself is an interface.
+`IGrid` itself is an interface.
 When working with a specific grid, you must construct an implementation of that interface.
-But the methods of the interface are necessarily abstract and cannot discuss your specific grid.
+But the methods of the interface are necessarily abstract and cannot discuss your choice of grid.

 That means it some cases, you will need to *manually* cast to specific types, to get the most out of Sylves.

 1) When working with interfaces, such as `IGrid`, `ICellType`, `IBounds`, you need to know which implementation is relevant to you.
 The implementations often have *more* methods than the interface does.
 E.g. when using a `SquareGrid`, you'd also work with `SquareCellType` and `SquareBound`.

-2) When working with enums, like `CellDir` and `CellRotation`, you'll find that they are empty.
+2) When working with enums like `CellDir` and `CellRotation`, you'll find that they are empty.
 These types are just a shorthand that *some* value is stored within.
 To be more specific, you'll need to cast them to specific types, like `SquareDir` and `SquareRotation`.
 The specific enums often come with methods and operator overloads.

 This table gives a summary of some of the specific classes backing each grid.
 The docs for each grid class list the same details.